prravda/hands-on-scaling-out/README.md

-# Hands on: scaling-out application using docker-compose
+# Hands on: scaling-out application, k-v storage using docker-compose

 ---

 # Goal
-- scaling out application made by `node.js`
+- scaling out application made by `node.js` and other components of application such as k-v storage.
 # Cases
 ## Message broker
 - getting requests using message broker(`memphis`)
 ## HTTP server
 - getting requests using HTTP request (`POST`) from node.js application made by `express`
+## K-V storage
+- replication and clustering using `dragonflydb` (almost same with `redis`)

 ---